antonio123321/Predicting-airline-customers-satisfation/README.md

 The data was divided into training and testing sets using the train_test_split function from scikit-learn.

 Data scaling
-The data was scaled usingg Minmax scaler
+The data was scaled using Minmax scaler
 Decision Tree Model

 A K-nn Classifier was selected as the predictive model.
 Grid search was used to find the optimal hyperparameters for the K-nn.